 The center of range for Oncorhynchus is generally the Gulf of Alaska.
 From the Russian coasts of Magadan, Kamchatka, and Koryakia, across the Aleutians, and down the North American coastline to Washington, species diversity within the genus is high.
 Note that coastal areas of the Sea of Okhotsk are the only regions to host all seven species.
 Conversely, we can also see how the edges of the range contain fewer species.

-Wild Salmon Center’s work is focused on assessing and promoting the conservation of the seven most commercially important salmonids across the North Pacific.
+Wild Salmon Center’s work is focused on assessing and promoting the conservation of strongholds of the seven most commercially important salmonids across the North Pacific.